ParthB21/DUM-E-Printer/JOURNAL-Sujay.md

 I also fixed the Wrist Pitch section by recreating the Wrist Pitch End
 <img width="1079" height="1041" alt="image" src="https://github.com/user-attachments/assets/898f1d17-18f4-446e-8135-674a7695ba95" />

 I finalized the BOM and uploaded it to Github.
 To reply to Toby, I will further explain the belt mechanism, how theres a gap for double layering and increasing the tension.
-I will talk about ways plan to connect the wires, by sending them through some of the extra holes we made throughout the arm.
+I will talk about ways plan to connect the wires, by sending them through some of the extra holes we made throughout the arm and using adhesive cable ties to make sure they're all in place.
 With this final update, we should hopefully be ready to get approved.